mangoz34/mangoz34/README.md

 - 🎓 **Currently MS in Electrical and Computer Engineering** at [University of Washington](https://www.washington.edu/)
 - 🎓 **BS in Computer Science** from [National Central University](https://www.ncu.edu.tw/)
 - 🌐 Experienced in **C++, Python, Java, and AWS Cloud services**
-- 🛠 Passionate about **Full-Stack Development, Cloud Infrastructure, and Automation**
 - 📈 Actively learning and exploring new technologies to solve real-world challenges.

 ---